the-other-mariana/d3-library-learning/README.md

 5. The server is running.
 Now, go to `http://localhost:8000/` in chrome web browser. <br/>

 6. To stop the server, type `Ctrl+C`.

+## Tip

+To avoid cache, which might render past versions of the scripts, type `Shift + F5` to refresh in the browser.